Arlington Disaster Relief Trials 2019

 The Essential Elements Challenges

-- Physical Barrier, simulating a downed tree or other obstacle blocking passage; up to 1 meter high
+- Physical Barrier, simulating a downed tree or other obstacle blocking passage; up to 1 meter high.

-- Water Crossing at least 15 cm deep
+- Water Crossing at least 15 cm deep.

-- Rough Terrain, which may cause riders to dismount their bicycles; at least 400 meters or longer
+- Rough Terrain, which may cause riders to dismount their bicycles; at least 400 meters or longer.

-- Food pick-up station of non-perishable food
+- Food pick-up and Drop-off station of non-perishable food.

-- Medication pick-up (simulated) station
+- Medication (simulated) pick-up and Drop-off station.

 Emergency Preparedness Challenges

-- Critical Message – Successfully picked up from one checkpoint and correctly delivered to another
+- Critical Message – Successfully picked up from one checkpoint and correctly delivered to another.

 Points will be distributed accordingly: